 “Sorry, G.I.
 It is what it is,” Easton informed DeWitt as he bent over and took up a black, nondescript leather case.
 “I have the honors.”

-Knowing full well it would be pointless to argue with the self assured Marine, DeWitt reached out with his hand.
+Knowing full well it would be pointless to argue with the self-assured Marine, DeWitt reached out with his hand.
 “Via con Dios, amigo.”

 Easton took DeWitt’s hand and gave it a firm shake.
 “I expect I will.”
 With that, the two men parted.